FREE delivery when you Subscribe

 When you're able to deal with your anxiety symptoms better, you may find that you can keep your cool in stressful situations, and also forget about the constant need to wee.

-4. Make lifestyle changes
+3. Make lifestyle changes

 Anxiety can affect almost every part of your day, but there are some (relatively) easy lifestyle changes you can make to stop the symptoms of urge incontinence in their tracks:

 caffeine in your daily routine.
 Since caffeine can contribute to feeling jittery this can be a good move for your anxiety.
-However, it may be tough as it is in sodas, tea, and chocolate You may want to start by just reducing coffee first, and thenover two weeks.
+However, it may be tough as it is in sodas, tea, and chocolate You may want to start by just reducing coffee first, and then over two weeks.

 Stop smoking and vaping (just avoid nicotine as it can make you more anxious) and skip alcohol when you can.